History of Nate Burleson in Timeline

 2002: All-American Honors

-In 2003, Nate Burleson was selected by the Minnesota Vikings in the third round of the NFL draft, the 71st overall pick.
+In 2003, Nate Burleson was drafted by the Minnesota Vikings as the 71st overall pick.

-In 2004, due to an injury to Randy Moss, Nate Burleson became the Minnesota Vikings' number one receiver, reaching over 1,000 receiving yards for the first time in his career.
+In 2004, Nate Burleson became the Minnesota Vikings' number one receiver due to an injury to Randy Moss.
+He reached over 1,000 receiving yards for the first time in his career.

 March 24, 2006: Signed with Seattle Seahawks

-On March 24, 2006, Nate Burleson signed a seven-year offer sheet to play with his hometown Seattle Seahawks.
+On March 24, 2006, Nate Burleson signed a seven-year $49 million offer sheet to play with his hometown Seattle Seahawks.

-In 2007, Nate Burleson set the Seattle Seahawk team record for most punt return yards in a single season and career punt return yards.
+In 2007, Nate Burleson set the Seahawk team record for most punt return yards in a single season, as well as career punt return yards.

-On September 7, 2008, Nate Burleson tore a ligament in his knee during Seattle's season opener against the Buffalo Bills and was put on injured reserve.
+On September 7, 2008, Nate Burleson tore a ligament in his knee in Seattle's season opener against the Buffalo Bills, and was put on injured reserve for the remainder of the season.

 March 5, 2010: Signed with Detroit Lions

-On March 5, 2010, Nate Burleson agreed to a five-year contract with the Detroit Lions.
+On March 5, 2010, Nate Burleson agreed to a five-year $25 million contract with the Detroit Lions.

-In 2011, Nate Burleson was named the recipient of the Detroit Lions-Detroit Sports Broadcasters Association/Pro Football Writers Association's Media-Friendly "Good Guy Award" for his interactions with the media.
+In 2011, Nate Burleson received the Detroit Lions-Detroit Sports Broadcasters Association/Pro Football Writers Association's Media-Friendly "Good Guy Award" for his interactions with the media.

 2012: Attended Broadcast Boot Camp